 A deadly mix for sure…

-Year after year, research shows us that very few medications improve chronic pain or related dysfunction, so why are pain patients swallowing so many pills every day?
-Would that laundry list of medications be more or less troubling than a second patient—identical in age, health history, activity level, etc.—who only took 2 medications daily, but one of them was an opioid medication?
+Year after year, research suggests that very few medications improve chronic pain or related dysfunction, so why are pain patients swallowing so many pills every day?
+Would that laundry list of medications be more or less troubling than a second patient—identical in age, health history, activity level, etc.—who only took 2 medications daily, one being an opioid medication?
 If you are like most healthcare practitioners, your perception of the second patient is quite different because our society stigmatizes people who use these medications.

 Biopsychosocial Learning of Addiction

-Chronic use of opioid medications cause changes in the nervous system that lead to drug tolerance and dependence and increase risk for addiction.
+Chronic use of opioid medications causes changes in the nervous system that lead to drug tolerance, dependence and increased risk for addiction.
 Research has also found abnormal activity in brain areas involved in emotional learning in people who exhibit addictive behaviors (1).
-Interestingly, these same brain regions may play a role in predisposing someone to develop chronic pain.
-This overlap is not evidence that pain causes addiction (or vice versa), but it does imply that emotional learning is important for both addiction and chronic pain.
+Interestingly, these same brain regions may play a role in predisposing someone to development of chronic pain.
+This overlap is not evidence that pain causes addiction (or vice versa), but it does imply that emotional learning is important for those who experience both addiction and chronic pain.

 Because addiction is partially learned, it depends on factors that impact other types of learning such as: